kaczla/list-lm/data/readme/utils_links.md

 - [AgentTuning](https://github.com/THUDM/AgentTuning) - AgentTuning represents the very first attempt to instruction-tune LLMs using interaction trajectories across multiple agent tasks.
 - [AITemplate](https://github.com/facebookincubator/AITemplate) - AITemplate (AIT) is a Python framework that transforms deep neural networks into CUDA (NVIDIA GPU) / HIP (AMD GPU) C++ code for lightning-fast inference serving.
 - [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) - This repository contains code for reproducing the Stanford Alpaca results using low-rank adaptation (LoRA).
+- [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm) - AlpacaFarm is a simulator that enables research and development on learning from feedback at a fraction of the usual cost, promoting accessible research on instruction following and alignment.
 - [Ambrosia](https://github.com/reactorsh/ambrosia) - Ambrosia is a cross-platform command line tool for improving the text datasets you use for machine learning.
 - [AutoChain](https://github.com/Forethought-Technologies/AutoChain) - AutoChain: Build lightweight, extensible, and testable LLM Agents
 - [AutoGen](https://github.com/microsoft/autogen) - AutoGen is a framework that enables development of LLM applications using multiple agents that can converse with each other to solve tasks.
 AutoGen agents are customizable, conversable, and seamlessly allow human participation.